ethanmye-rs/ADP3120A/README.txt

 This is a ADP3120A based H Bridge Driver.
-It utilizes 2 ADP3120A Gate drivers to
+It utilizes 2 ADP3120A Gate drivers to drive 4 N Channel MOSFETs, rated for up to 30V and 6A each.
+The board is less than one square inch and the BOM + PCB can be purchased for around $10 in singles quanitity from Digikey and OSHpark.